Sign Up to Take the H2Otel Challenge

 - Case studies and lessons learned from other hotels that successfully saved water.

-Learn more about the H2Otel Challenge by downloading this flier (2 pg, 3.07MB, About PDF), and please register now for WaterSense’s next "Take the Plunge" welcome webinar of 2015, which will be held on Thursday, April 16, from 2:00 to 3:00 p.m.
-WaterSense will introduce new Challenge participants to the resources available to them and will discuss all that’s in store for 2015.
+Learn more about the H2Otel Challenge by downloading this flier (2 pg, 3.07MB, About PDF), and please register for WaterSense's next "Take the Plunge" welcome webinars of 2015, which will be held on Wednesday, May 13, from 2:00 to 3:00 p.m and on Tuesday, June 9, from 2:00 to 3:00 p.m.
+EDT.
+WaterSense will introduce new Challenge participants to the resources available to them and will discuss all that's in store for 2015.

 - EPA WaterSense will use the information provided in the sign up form to send periodic emails that relate to the WaterSense H2Otel Challenge.